LinkedIn 💼

 In July 2022, following Cannes Lions, I led the launch of the LinkedIn Collective showcase page, targeting Director+ level B2B marketers.
 The page grew to more than 8K followers in the first quarter, with the highest clickthrough rate of owned LinkedIn channels.
 I project managed the content on the showcase pages, working across design, content creation and paid social media.
 One of our campaigns that saw the highest engagement was a series of flipbooks, highlighting LinkedIn-owned data around COP27, the United Nations Climate Change conference.

-This Week in Marketing Newsletter: LinkedIn Ads showcase page
+This Week in Marketing Newsletter: LinkedIn for Marketing showcase page

 In April 2022, I helped launch the first LinkedIn Ads on-platform newsletter, This Week in Marketing, gaining more than 1 million subscribers over two quarters.
 In partnership with our product team, I’m often the one trying out new LinkedIn features, as a showcase page admin and social lead.
 At the time, the Newsletter feature was fairly new to Pages (vs. individual users).
 Working with our editorial team, we’ve published nearly 50 editions over the past year, on a weekly basis, and have amassed more than 1 million subscribers.